Planning Tool · Not a Proposal

 The people you need in place — most drawn from existing headcount

 Running an AI programme requires protected time from people who already have full-time jobs.
 These roles aren't new hires — with one exception — but they need real commitment, not a side-of-desk addition.
-The total time commitment across key roles is approximately ~70100 person-days.
+The total time commitment across key roles and the Guide cohort is approximately ~70100 person-days, equivalent to $110k–$162k of imputed internal team time at a £500/day fully-loaded rate.
+This isn't an external invoice — it's existing team time redirected — but if you don't budget for it, it's the line item that most often derails delivery.

 RoleCommitmentWhat they need to do